isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 #### **Recipes**
-Toffa made Siti Radhiah's recipes of *nasi lemak berkukus dengan lauk-pauknya* (steamed *nasi lemak* and its accompaniments), which were originally published in Jawi, in her third cookbook, *Memilih Selera*, in 1953.
+Toffa made Siti Radhiah's recipes of *nasi lemak berkukus dengan lauk-pauknya* (steamed *nasi lemak* and its accompaniments), which were originally published in her third cookbook, *Memilih Selera* in Jawi in 1953.
 Malay publications were predominantly published in Jawi until the late 1950s.
 In 1961, Siti Radhiah's second cookbook, *Hidangan Wanita Sekarang*, was published in romanised Malay to reach a wider audience.

 True to Siti Radhiah's spirit of spreading knowledge, Toffa has translated the recipes into English.
 Recipes of that time tend to be brief and leave out measurements.
 Toffa has added her detailed notes below.